An objective study to measure the differences…

 What is difference between hand times and FAT times under the best possible testing conditions?

-A 13 year Coach who represents an established athlete testing company was selected to establish the best possible baseline dataset to quantify the difference and variability between hand and electronic timing in Arizona under ideal weather conditions…
+A 13-year coach who represents an established athlete testing company was selected to establish the best possible baseline dataset to quantify the difference and variability between hand and electronic timing in Arizona under ideal weather conditions…

 Test Procedure and Setup: